 The following schema, in OpenLDAP format, is included with sudo source and binary distributions as schema.OpenLDAP.
-Simply copy it to the schema directory (e.g. /etc/openldap/schema), add the proper include line in slapd.conf and restart slapd.
+Simply copy it to the schema directory (e.g., /etc/openldap/schema), add the proper include line in slapd.conf and restart slapd.
+Sites using the optional on-line configuration supported by OpenLDAP 2.3 and higher should apply the schema.olcSudo file instead.